Daniel-Walbolt/vuelidify/README.md

 // Validators must either return a BaseValidationReturn<F> object, undefined,
 // or an array of validators which will be invoked immediately.
 {
+	// Name the result of this validator.
+This will put the validation result
+	// into the results map in the validation state of this property.
+	// Make sure your names are unique between your validators. name?: string,
+	// the unique identifier for this validation result.
+Assigned interally.
+	// you can use this ID to identify your DOM elements that display error messages. id? string,
 	// required for determining whether or not this validator passed
 	isValid: boolean,
 	errorMessage?: string,